Honours degree: Ireland

+Italy

+In Italy, honours degrees can refer to the educational programs offered by superior graduate schools, where enrolment is often based on competitive entrance examinations.
+These institutions include the Scuola Normale Superiore and the Sant'Anna School of Advanced Studies in Pisa, the Scuola Galileiana di Studi Superiori in Padua, and the Sapienza School for Advanced Studies in Rome, among others.
+The master's honours program is equivalent to a master universitario di II livello.

 Malta

-A number of honours degrees are offered by the University of Malta, and the Malta College of Arts, Science and Technology (MCAST), usually indicating an extra year of study with an undergraduate dissertation or a specialisation within a three-year programme.
+A number of honours degrees are offered by the University of Malta and the Malta College of Arts, Science and Technology (MCAST), usually indicating an extra year of study with an undergraduate dissertation or a specialisation within a three-year programme.

 Netherlands

 In the Netherlands an honours degree can be gained by completing a bachelor's programme at a liberal arts "honours college", or by completing an "honours programme" of 30 ECTS credits in addition to a regular bachelor's programme.
-In most universities, honours programmes offer an interdisciplinary approach, blending teachings from social, natural, and medical sciences, as well as knowledge from the fields of business and economics, art and law to all honours students.
-To gain access to this programme, prospective students must demonstrate outstanding academic performance, and average a GPA of minimum 7.5/10 at the end of their studies to graduate with honours.
+In most universities, honours programmes offer an interdisciplinary approach, blending teachings from social, natural and medical sciences, as well as knowledge from the fields of business and economics, art and law to all honours students.
+To gain access to this programme, prospective students must demonstrate outstanding academic performance and average a GPA of minimum 7.5/10 at the end of their studies to graduate with honours.